wombleton/gitlaw-nz/acts/R/Reserves and Other Lands Disposal Act 1980.md

 ##### 11 Mount Aspiring National Park

-*   Whereas [section 11][28] of the Reserves and Other Lands Disposal Act 1979 excluded certain land from the Mount Aspiring National Park: And whereas there is an error in the description of part of that land: And whereas it is necessary to correct that error: Be it therefore enacted as follows:
+*   Whereas [section 11][28] of the Reserves and Other Lands Disposal Act 1979 excluded certain land from the Mount Aspiring National Park:

-    _Amendment(s) incorporated in the [Act(s)][28]._
+    And whereas there is an error in the description of part of that land:

+    And whereas it is necessary to correct that error:

+    Be it therefore enacted as follows:

+    Section 11(2)(b) of the Reserves and Other Lands Disposal Act 1979 is hereby amended by omitting the expression "containing 2 096 square metres", and substituting the expression "containing 8.0070 hectares, more".

 ##### 12 Transfer of interest in lease in perpetuity

-*   Whereas Simeon Inder, of Blackstone Hill, butcher, was granted a lease in perpetuity over the land to which this section relates on 4 June 1907: And whereas Simeon Inder died intestate and apparently without issue on 6 March 1927: And whereas it appears that the land to which this section relates was occupied and farmed by Herbert Luke Inder of Blackstone Hill, farmer, brother of Simeon Inder, from the date of the granting of the lease until his death on 11 September 1961: And whereas Robert Lyall Inder, son of Herbert Luke Inder, occupied and farmed the land from that date: And whereas public advertising has not resulted in any person claiming an interest in the land: And whereas it is desirable that the interest formerly held in the land by Simeon Inder should be transferred to Robert Lyall Inder: Be it therefore enacted as follows:
+*   Whereas Simeon Inder, of Blackstone Hill, butcher, was granted a lease in perpetuity over the land to which this section relates on 4 June 1907:

+    And whereas Simeon Inder died intestate and apparently without issue on 6 March 1927:

+    And whereas it appears that the land to which this section relates was occupied and farmed by Herbert Luke Inder of Blackstone Hill, farmer, brother of Simeon Inder, from the date of the granting of the lease until his death on 11 September 1961:

+    And whereas Robert Lyall Inder, son of Herbert Luke Inder, occupied and farmed the land from that date:

+    And whereas public advertising has not resulted in any person claiming an interest in the land:

+    And whereas it is desirable that the interest formerly held in the land by Simeon Inder should be transferred to Robert Lyall Inder:

+    Be it therefore enacted as follows:

     (1) The interest of Simeon Inder, as lessee, in the lease in perpetuity granted by the Crown to him over the land to which this section relates is hereby transferred to Robert Lyall Inder, nephew of Simeon Inder.